bebeal/Basic-Tetris/README.md

-# Basic-Tetris with a minimal Linux Kernel
+# Basic-Tetris with a Minimal Kernel
+Playing tetris from a system call, implemented with a minimal kernel built in Dr. Gheiths CS:439 Operating Systems, modeled after a Linux Kernel with an i386 architectore.

 ## Need to Implement
 * <del>Keyboard Inputs</del>